 Sarah Hamm is a current graduate student at the Balsillie School of International Affairs, pursing her master’s degree in International Public Policy.
-Before attending the Balsillie School of International Affairs, Sarah graduated with distinction from Queen’s University, earning an Honours Bachelor of Arts in Political Science, as well as a Certificate of Law at Queen’s University.
+Before attending the Balsillie School of International Affairs, Sarah graduated with distinction from Queen’s University, earning an Honours Bachelor of Arts in Political Science, as well as a Certificate of Law.

 Outside of academia, Sarah gained professional experience as an Intern at the Office of the City Clerk for Kingston’s municipal government.
 She worked as a Policy Assistant, where she conducted research on council remuneration and the barriers to equitable participation in municipal elections, providing recommendations to increase participation from equity-seeking and equity-deserving groups in local governance.

-After the completion of the MIPP program, Sarah hopes to take her research interests and all she has learned to focus her professional career on addressing gender-based inequalities within international law and policy, with a strong emphasis on safeguarding human rights for women and marginalized groups, particularly in conflict and post-conflict societies where vulnerabilities are heightened.
+After the completion of the MIPP program, Sarah hopes to take her research interests and all she has learned to focus her professional career on addressing gender-based inequalities within international law and policy, particularly in conflict and post-conflict societies.